Statement: Review of rules for prominence of BBC Three

 - End: 14 October 2021

-If BBC Three is re-launched as a linear television channel, it will become a designated channel under the provisions of the Communications Act 2003.
-This means that Ofcom will need to ensure an appropriate level of prominence for the channel within the EPGs of all licensed providers.
+BBC Three will become a designated channel under the provisions of the Communications Act 2003 (‘the Act’), and as such we must ensure an appropriate level of prominence for the channel within the EPGs of all licensed providers.